mandango/mandango-docs/mandango/mondator.rst

 Philosophy
 ----------

-Mondator uses *config classes* and *extensions* to generate the classes.
-The config classes have the information about themselves, and the extensions process those data and indicate which classes have to be generated, where and how they must be.
+Mondator uses ``config classes`` and ``extensions`` to generate the classes.
+The config classes have the information about the classes, and the extensions process those data and indicate which classes have to be generated, where and how they must be.